 - Alternative investments

-From renewable energy portfolios to UK government debt, we take a balanced approach to assembling a clutch of the short term investments available to UK investors.
+From renewable energy portfolios to UK government debt, we take a balanced approach to assembling a clutch of some short term investments available to UK investors.

 - iShares UK Gilts 0-5yr UCITS ETF